-He placed near his person many of those men, such as were penetrating, whose hearts he pleased without limit, constantly making them presents of horses and things of value.
+He placed near his person many of those men, such as were penctrating, whose hearts he pleased without limit, constantly making them presents of horses and things of value.
 These men, perceiving on the forehead of his acts the signs of rectitude, with all sincerity placed themselves in his hands.

 When the news of the decease of Jam Sekunder reached him, taking many men, he went to Tatta, and collecting the men of that city, he said: "I have not come to take the country, but I have come to save the property of the Musulmans.
 I do not consider myself fit to be king; he whom you consider fit for the situation, make him king, and I will be the first of any to give him the hand of homage."
-Amongst those men there was no one fit to be king, so all of them agreeing, placed him on the throne of the kingdom.
-In the course of one year and a half, he pulled beneath his rule the whole of Sind, from the ocean to Kajur, Mullee, and Khoondee, the boundaries of Matheluh, and Oobawruh.
-After reigning eight years, the wind (idea) of ruling over the Sultanut entered the head of one of his least esteemed friends, Jam Sunjur, and other slight acquaintances consenting, joined him.
+Amongst those men there was no one fit to be king, so all of them agreeing, placed him on the throne of the first of one year and a half, he pulled by feath his rule the whole of Sind, from the ocean to Kajur, Muller, and Khoondee, the boundaries of Matheluh, and Oobawruh.

+fanut entered the head of one of his least esteemed friends, Jam Sunjur, and other slight acquaintances consenting, joined him.